iamKuff/kuf-carheist/README.md

 # Car Heist Script Documentation

 This script is designed for a car heist scenario in FiveM.
 It handles various aspects of the car heist, including vehicle deliveries and vehicle scrapping.

 ## Script Overview

 The script comprises various functions and events, each serving a specific purpose within the car heist scenario.

 ## Installation Steps

 1. **Download**:
-   - Download the Car Heist Script resource folder.
+   - Get the Car Heist Script resource folder.

 2. **Upload**:
    - Upload the Car Heist Script resource to your server's resources directory.

-3. **Configure and Restart**:
+3. **Configuration and Restart**:
    - Configure the script as needed, and add it to your `server.cfg` file using `ensure kuf-carheist`.
    - Restart your FiveM server to apply the changes.

-## Mandatory/Reqired
+## Mandatory Requirements
-`-BJCore Framework
+- BJCore Framework
--mythic_progbar`
+- mythic_progbar

+## Dog Interactions

+The script allows players to interact with a dog NPC.
+Players can "pet" the dog, triggering a progress bar and receiving small rewards while they wait for information from the boss.

-### Car Heist
+## Car Heist

-The main part of the script revolves around car heist scenarios.
+The core part of the script involves car heist scenarios.
 Players can receive job assignments of different levels (A, B, and C).
-Each job involves delivering a specific vehicle to a designated location.
+Each job entails delivering a specific vehicle to a designated location.

 - `kuf-carheist:getJobA`: Initiates an entry-level job.
 - `kuf-carheist:getJobB`: Initiates an intermediate-level job.
 - `kuf-carheist:getJobC`: Initiates a senior-level job.

-Players can also scrap vehicles to earn rewards (which can be changed):
+Players can also scrap vehicles to earn rewards.

 - `kuf-carheist:ScrapVehicle`: Allows players to scrap a vehicle.

-### Dog Interactions

-The script allows players to interact with a dog NPC.
-Players can "pet" the dog, which triggers a progress bar and provides small rewards(which can be changed) while they wait for the info from the boss.
+-

-### Job Progress
+## Job Progress

 The script keeps track of job progress, ensuring that players have the appropriate job level and are within the delivery range.

-### Marker Interaction
+## Marker Interaction

 Players can interact with markers to deliver vehicles or scrap them.
 The interaction is triggered by pressing the "E" key when in proximity.